 Root Canals, Tooth Extractions - Vermont

-In some cases, a tooth may have decay or fracture (break) to an extent which it cannot be predictably restored; extraction may be indicated to prevent an abscess or infection which could put one's overall health at risk.
+In some cases, a tooth may have decay or fracture (break) to an extent which it cannot be predictably restored.
+In this case an extraction may be indicated to prevent an abscess or infection which could put one's overall health at risk.
 Extraction of a tooth may also be indicated due to periodontal disease or for orthodontic or occlusal spacing concerns.
-In these cases, our skilled clinicians carefully remove erupted teeth.
-For teeth impacted within bone such as wisdom teeth, or based on our patients' needs and preferences, we also refer our patients to oral surgeons with which our clinicians have long-standing professional relationships.
+In these cases, our skilled doctors carefully remove erupted teeth.
+For teeth impacted within bone such as wisdom teeth, or based on our patients' needs and preferences, we also refer our patients to a local oral surgeon with which we have long-standing professional relationships.